Ayoolanimi/my-portfolio-web/content/pages/blog/case-study-4.md

 ---
 **SUMMARY**

-This was a project about revenue and opportunities the company has offered.
-I was able to carry this out using the data from the client and analyze the conditions provided.

-I worked on the opportunity count, putting the region, opportunity stage, months and state into consideration, as well as the opportunity count and revenue generated.
+This project focused on analyzing the company's revenue and the opportunities it has provided.
+Using data from the client, I conducted an in-depth analysis based on the specified conditions.
+I examined the opportunity count while considering factors such as region, opportunity stage, months, and state, along with the revenue generated.

-N.B: the client gave consent for this report to be published in my portfolio.
-Also, the map feature wouldn't work because I am on a free Power BI version.
-Thanks
+**Note:** The client has granted permission for this report to be included in my portfolio.
+Additionally, the map feature is unavailable due to limitations of the free Power BI version.
+Thank you.

 ![](/images/image_original%20\(2\).jpeg)